Carlos III begins his reign

 King Charles III has been crowned in Westminster Abbey in a ceremony that the thousand-year-old church had not hosted since 1953, when Elizabeth II symbolically began her long reign.
-The monarch already exercises his functions after the death of his mother and predecessor.
-The coronation was originally an act of presentation and commitment to the aristocracy, foreign monarchies and the church.
-Protracted ceremonies mourning the death of Elizabeth II and her earlier Platinum Jubilee celebration in 2022 have not de-glamored the pageantry of the British monarchy for fans.
-Hundreds of thousands of people have gathered in a festive spirit, despite the rain, in the surroundings of the abbey and the royal palace of Buckingham.
-The ceremony has been followed by millions of viewers around the world.
+The British monarchs exercise their functions after the death of their predecessors after a coronation turned into a popular celebration of a new reign when its origin was an act for the aristocracy, foreign monarchies and the church.

 Related News

 The new Carolina era has begun with the promise of modernization and greater frugality in the institution of the monarchy.
-Some 2,200 guests attended this time when some 8,000 watched Elizabeth’s coronation.
+This time some 2,200 guests attended when some 8,000 watched, tightly packed, the coronation of Elizabeth.
 The service was also shorter than her mother’s, which lasted for three hours.
 And it was also more punctual than the 1953 coronation.
-But the rain was present on both events.
+The rain was present on both events.

 Charles III spoke with the Archbishop of Canterbury, Justin Welby, about possible variations in the liturgy.
 It is a mosaic of rituals dating back a millennium, recorded in a book and in fragments of historical documents.
 The construction of the abbey was the work of Edward the Confessor, who had been crowned at Winchester.
 But the Norman invader William the Conqueror wanted to be crowned at Westminster to gain legitimacy as English king on Christmas 1066.